falcosecurity/libs/proposals/20230530-driver-kernel-testing-framework.md

 - `kernel versions`: In the context of the testing framework, kernel versions refer to changes in the major and minor version of the kernel (e.g., 5.15 or 6.4).
 These version changes are specifically relevant for testing the Falco drivers, with a particular emphasis on testing with Long-Term Support (LTS) releases.
 - `kernel drivers`:
-    - The kernel drivers powering Falco are custom code developed by Falco contributors to passively observe and analyze events within the Linux kernel.
-These drivers hook into tracepoints to gather information and generate structured Falco alerts.
-Falco's monitoring process is passive and does not exert any influence or modify the behavior of the kernel actions being monitored, such as syscalls.
+    - The kernel drivers powering Falco are custom code developed by contributors.
+They hook into tracepoints to gather information from kernel data structures of selected kernel events, enabling the generation of structured Falco alerts.
+Falco's monitoring process is passive and does not modify the behavior of the monitored kernel actions, such as syscalls.
     - Falco employs various kernel instrumentation strategies, including both traditional kernel modules and eBPF. eBPF is advertised as the safer option, as the driver code runs in a virtual machine with limited access to kernel data structures.
     - Lastly, the drivers themselves do not have their own control flow.
 Instead, they are invoked whenever a kernel event triggers at the hookpoints they are attached to.
 Consequently, the load on the drivers is contingent upon the workload and infrastructure in which they are deployed, making it different from a classic optimization problem where most influencing factors are under control.
 - `libscap`: The `libscap` module responsible for setting up and interacting with Falco's kernel drivers is of great importance in the context of kernel testing. `libscap` plays a critical role in consuming events from the shared space between Falco and its drivers, which acts as a temporary storage for monitored events.
 Inefficient performance of libscap has the potential to create backpressure on kernel monitoring, which can result in missed tracepoint invocations.